ksqsf/pest-mode/README.md

 To use the more advanced features, you must have `pesta` installed.

+`pesta` is now on crates.io, so just do

++ `cargo install pesta --force`

+Or, if you prefer the manual way,

 1. [Install the Rust toolchain](https://rustup.rs).
 2. `cd pesta && cargo build --release`
 3. Find the executable `pesta` under `target/release`, and put it in